Archive & Sync

 • DMsdm_conversations and dm_events tables, indexed by FTS5 — searchable via birdclaw search dms

-• Profilesprofiles table — drives @mention resolution and DM influence scoring
+• Profilesprofiles table — drives @mention resolution, profile evidence, and DM influence scoring

 • Blocks (when present in the archive export) → blocks table per account